bellebarmosa/PokeExplore/FIRESTORE_RULES.md

       allow delete: if request.auth != null && resource.data.userId == request.auth.uid;
     }

+    // Allow users to read and write their own achievements match /achievements/{document=**} {
+      // Allow read if the document's userId matches the authenticated user's ID allow read: if request.auth != null && resource.data.userId == request.auth.uid;

+      // Allow create if the userId in the request matches the authenticated user's ID allow create: if request.auth != null && request.resource.data.userId == request.auth.uid;

+      // Allow update if the document's userId matches the authenticated user's ID allow update: if request.auth != null && resource.data.userId == request.auth.uid;

+      // Allow delete if the document's userId matches the authenticated user's ID allow delete: if request.auth != null && resource.data.userId == request.auth.uid;
+    }

+    // Allow all authenticated users to read feed posts, but only create their own match /feed/{document=**} {
+      // Allow read for all authenticated users (global feed) allow read: if request.auth != null;

+      // Allow create if the userId in the request matches the authenticated user's ID allow create: if request.auth != null && request.resource.data.userId == request.auth.uid;

+      // Allow update if the document's userId matches the authenticated user's ID allow update: if request.auth != null && resource.data.userId == request.auth.uid;

+      // Allow delete if the document's userId matches the authenticated user's ID allow delete: if request.auth != null && resource.data.userId == request.auth.uid;
+    }

+    // Allow users to read and write their own profile match /users/{userId} {
+      // Allow read if the userId matches the authenticated user's ID allow read: if request.auth != null && userId == request.auth.uid;

+      // Allow create if the userId matches the authenticated user's ID allow create: if request.auth != null && userId == request.auth.uid;

+      // Allow update if the userId matches the authenticated user's ID allow update: if request.auth != null && userId == request.auth.uid;

+      // Allow delete if the userId matches the authenticated user's ID allow delete: if request.auth != null && userId == request.auth.uid;
+    }

     // Deny all other access
     match /{document=**} {
       allow read, write: if false;